Timeline of key events in Eric Garner chokehold death

 July 21, 2018: Disciplinary proceedings against Pantaleo begin.

-Dec.
-6, 2018: Administrative judges announce Pantaleo will face an NYPD disciplinary trial in May 2019.

-May 13, 2019: After many delays, the disciplinary trial begins for Pantaleo.
+May 13, 2019: After many delays, the NYPD disciplinary trial begins for Pantaleo.

 May 14, 2019: The NYPD official in charge of training recruits says the restraint technique Pantaleo used on Garner "meets the definition" of a chokehold.
 The practice was banned in the 1990s.